Deutschlandstipendium

 Preferred applicants:

-• At least in the 3rd university semester
+• 3rd semester upward

 Faculty of Law